Romans 8:29

 Click here for a sub-blog on early church fathers’ free-will teachings, their context, and Calvinist counterarguments.

-So how is it that the entire early church read Ephesians 1, and Romans 9, and John 17, and none of them came to the conclusion that our salvation is predetermined?
-I think a deep dive on translations and context can clear a lot of this up.
+So how is it that the entire early church, including disciples of John himself, read Ephesians 1, and Romans 9, and John 17, and none of them came to the conclusion that our salvation is predetermined?
+I think speaking the same language and living in the same culture as Paul made many of these scriptures less confusing for them, and it’s my hope that I can make it less confusing for you as well.

 The Scriptures